folgarr/ticker_ingest/README.md

 ticker-cli aggregate
 ```

-From then on, APIs can simply query redis to obtain up-to-date historical cryptocurrency data :+1:
+Once the aggregations are in Redis, functions can simply query redis to serve up-to-date historical cryptocurrency data :+1: